-They say opposites attract, and this friendship proves that theory.
+They say opposites attract, and this friendship proved that theory.
 Scott Sutton grew up in a small town in central Pennsylvania.
-Alec Traub is from —Los Angeles … Beverly Hills to be exact.
-On paper, the duo couldn't be more different, but when they got to know each other they realized that this would be a life-long friendship.
+Alec Traub hails from Los Angeles … Beverly Hills to be exact.
+On paper, the duo couldn't be more different, but when they got to know each other, they became lifelong friends.

 After spending two years together as co-workers traveling to all parts of the United States, Scott and Alec returned to their respective home coasts.
 Still, they managed to keep in touch, no matter the time or distance.
 And in fact, Scott even chose to name his son Alec.

 In 2016, at age 34, Scott learned he had Stage IV neuroendocrine cancer — a rare and life-changing disease that began in his lungs and rapidly spread with tumors developing throughout his body.
 When Alec (Traub) and his wife, Dana, visited him in Pennsylvania, the idea for the book was sparked.